Elijahdanie/microservice/README.md

 ```

 ## NOTE
+- This package is still in beta and not very stable for production environment, it might undergo few changes in future iterations

 - If you're using typescript, you need to enable the experimentalDecorators and emitDecoratorMetadata compiler options in your tsconfig.json file.

 - Run mrn init to generate a config file so you can manage your configuration in one place

 - Run mrn pull to generate a client file to invoke functions

+- To make use of the decorators efficiently, you'll need to use a dependency injection manager, this package supports typedi